 He was a great host, a lovely man; books were dug out for the lads, he had Dutch pronunciation guidance for me, half-beginning to think about learning Dutch as I was, and of course ideas on where we should take ourselves over the weekend.
 In the morning a buffet-type breakfast such as you’d receive at a B&B for €70 per night down the road was laid on, while we with disquiet considered the soft day that was in it outside the window.
 But you don’t go west for the weather; everybody knows that.

 Bypassing Killarney and its lake, a corner of Ireland I barely knew, at mid-morning we pulled in at Kate Kearney’s Cottage, the famous old shebeen at the head of the Gap of Dunloe, with the weather still on our side, just.
 We’d do as much of the Gap as we could on foot till the kids or the weather wore us down.
 Sky-high waterfalls lined our way, and steep slopes of scree were testament to the ever-changing face of the hillside.
 Standing aside to let a jaunting car pass us by at the Wishing Bridge, I felt mighty, like we could have walked the whole thing that morning, and with fight to spare.
 Many’s the purple-patched sheep we disturbed, and still the pony traps clopped past us every now and again going into the deeps of the Gap, a weather-worried look knitting the occupants’ brows.
-But the wind scraping down over the river Loe between the Reeks and Purple Mountain had the better of us after about an hour of it, and we turned back once we’d reached Auger lake, reaching the sanctuary of Kate Kearney’s just in time, weather-wise, where we ate to the sounds of ‘Star of the County Down’ and Asian tourists, with the satisfying rain outside.
+But the wind scraping down over the river Loe between the Reeks and Purple Mountain had the better of us after about an hour of it, and we turned back once we’d reached Auger lake, reaching the sanctuary of Kate Kearney’s just in time, weather-wise, where we ate to the sounds of ‘Star of the County Down’ and Asian tourists chatting, and the rain outside.

 After lunch and the rain really coming down now, we went from nine to three on the clock of Lough Leane, where Ross Castle is a sentinel at the head of Ross Island on that lake.
 You can only see the castle by guided tour, so with a troupe of French we were shown around the smallish fort with its murdering hole and arrow-slit windows.
 “Can you imagine being slathered in goose fat to keep out the cold, like they were in medieval times?”
 I asked the lads.
 I bought a nice print of Ross Castle from Peter Cox’s shop on High St. in Killarney afterwards.
 Given it was still busy on a pissy Monday evening in late October, we could only imagine what the town must be like on a balmy Saturday one in June.
 Since it was our, by which I mean, of course, Tina’s, turn to cook, we stocked up in Lidl, a brand that’s taking over Ireland, and which you pronounce lee-dil.
 Nice it was to be able to head back to the warmth of Bert’s place, with his Celtic Soul cds and bowl of chocolate mint sticks, and we ate off the rain feel.

 Next morning the rain was still a thing but.
-Saying bye Bert, it’s been nice knowing you, and next time we’re in The Kingdom we’ll be sure to call, and of course we’ll write you a reference too on Couchsurfing soon’s we get home so’s you can keep doing good by travellers like us, we struck out north in the general direction of Birr, Offaly.
+Saying bye Bert, it’s been nice knowing you, and next time we’re in The Kingdom we’ll be sure to call, and of course we’ll write you a reference too on Couchsurfing as soon as we get home so you can keep doing good by travellers like us, we struck out north in the general direction of Birr, Offaly.
 There, the last of our castles for our break, Birr Castle, was the least warlike, the least murderous, the most scientific, had the nicest garden, and had the most impressive telescope of the lot.
 The Leviathan, the biggest telescope in the world for seventy years, was only restored recently and sits out in the pretty gardens, which we drizzled around after a tour of the science centre.
 Looking more like it belonged to the same taxonomy as the Great War’s Big Bertha than to that of Hubble or Spitzer, it was interesting, in this age of miniaturisation, to see a thing so solid and bricky, the culmination of the process of enlargement which telescopes must always follow in their insatiable lust for light.